spellhouse/clairvoyant/README.md

 ## Design

-Clairvoyant's is based on two concepts: tracers and source code transformation.
+Clairvoyant is based on two concepts: tracers and source code transformation.
 Although this is not a dramatic departure from similar tools, Clairvoyant maintains an emphasis on extensibility which affords the programmer finer control over the tracing proccess.
 This